collective/collective.developermanual/source/reference_manuals/active/schema-driven-forms/customising-form-behaviour/fieldsets.rst

 .. note::

-    Since this approach uses form schema hints, the schema must derive from *form.Schema* and the form base class must be one of the “schema form” base classes.
-In our example, we are using *SchemaForm*.
+    Since this approach uses form schema hints, the schema must derive from *model.Schema* and the form base class must extend *plone.autoform.AutoExtensibleForm*.
+In our example, we are using *SchemaForm*, a subclass of AutoExtensibleForm.

 Above, we have declared a single fieldset, and listed the fields within it.
 Those fields not explicitly associated with a fieldset end up in the